-The Group is exposed to credit risk in so far as it deposits cash with its banks as detailed in Note 14.
-However, the banks used are international institutions of the highest standing.
-In addition the Group is exposed to sovereign risk in so far as it is owed recoverable sales tax, as detailed in Note 12, by the government of Peru.
+The Group is exposed to credit risk in so far as it deposits cash with its banks.
+However, the banks used are institutions of the highest standing.
+In addition the Group is exposed to sovereign risk in so far as it is owed recoverable sales tax.